chevah/geck/docs/office/onboarding.rst

 * Take note of the `coding conventions <http://geck.chevah.com/>`_ applied for this project.
 These general coding conventions are for all 'texts' (code, documentation, etc).

 * There are specific rules that apply to programming languages.
-  Begin by reading the general `coding conventions <http://geck.chevah.com/en/latest/styleguide/index.html>`_.
+  Begin by reading the general `styleguide <http://geck.chevah.com/en/latest/styleguide/index.html>`_.
   Then review each language specific convention as you will be writing in that language.

 * While you are in IRC on #chevah "in the office", set to auto-away to let others know that you are not at the computer.
   Set the away status to "busy" (/away busy) if you are working at something and don't want to be disturbed.

 * You will use your own hardware for work tasks.
   To compensate for this usage of your hardware we will cover hardware expenses for your home computer.